cschreib/vif/doc/sphinx/vector.rst

 Almost all the mathematical and logical operators are overloaded.
 Therefore, as a rule of thumb, if you can do an operation with a type ``T``, you can do it with ``vec<1,T>`` as well.
 The one notable exception are bitwise operators: ``|``, ``&``, and ``^``.
 The reason is twofold: first, these are not so commonly used in data analysis, and second, the ``^`` operator can be mistakenly interpreted as the exponentiation operator, that some other languages possess (if you need to do exponentiation, use ``pow()``).

-.. note:: Contrary to some other C++ libraries with vectorized arithmetic (such as Eigen_, blazelib_, or xtensor_), phy++ does not use *expression templates*.
+.. note:: Contrary to some other C++ libraries with vectorized arithmetic (such as Eigen_, blazelib_, or xtensor_), vif does not use *expression templates*.
 Instead, each operation is executed immediately (no lazy evaluation) and operates if necessary on temporary intermediate vectors.
-While this may appear to be a sub-optimal implementation, phy++ was tuned to makes good use of return value optimization, move semantics, and for reusing the memory of temporaries in chained expressions.
-As a result, performance was found to be on par with expression templates in the most common situations.
+While this may appear to be a sub-optimal implementation, vif was tuned to makes good use of return value optimization, move semantics, and for reusing the memory of temporaries in chained expressions.
+As a result, performance was found to be on par with expression templates in the most common situations, but memory consumption is generally higher in vif.
 This is of course dependent on the precise calculation to perform.
 The benefit of not using expression templates is a reduced compilation time, and a much simpler code base.

 .. _Eigen: http://eigen.tuxfamily.org/index.php?title=Main_Page
 .. _blazelib: https://bitbucket.org/blaze-lib/blaze